-Man arrested over mobility scooter killing
+Thomas O'Halloran: Man arrested over Greenford mobility scooter killing

 A man has been arrested on suspicion of murder after the stabbing of a grandfather on a mobility scooter in west London.

-Thomas O'Halloran, 87, died on Cayton Road, Greenford, after being attacked just after 16:00 BST on Tuesday.
+Thomas O'Halloran, 87, died at the scene on Cayton Road, Greenford, after being attacked just after 16:00 BST on Tuesday.

 A 44-year-old man was arrested at an address in nearby Southall, police say.